Why We Procrastinate on Important Tasks Despite Knowing the Consequences

 What Is Procrastination?

-Procrastination is the voluntary delay of an intended action, despite expecting that the delay will lead to worse outcomes.
-The key element is awareness: people who procrastinate usually know that postponing the task is harmful, yet they do it anyway.
+Procrastination is the voluntary delay of an intended course of action despite expecting negative consequences.
+The critical element is awareness: people who procrastinate usually know the delay will harm them, yet they still postpone action.

 • Rest or recovery